openmc-dev/openmc/docs/source/methods/random_ray.rst

 ------------------------

 Most tallies, filters, and scores that you would expect to work with a multigroup solver like random ray should work.
-E.g., you can define 3D mesh tallies with energy filters and flux, fission, and nu-fission scores, etc. There are some restrictions though.
+For example, you can define 3D mesh tallies with energy filters and flux, fission, and nu-fission scores, etc.
+There are some restrictions though.
 For starters, it is assumed that all filter mesh boundaries will conform to physical surface boundaries (or lattice boundaries) in the simulation geometry.
 It is acceptable for multiple cells (FSRs) to be contained within a filter mesh cell (e.g., pincell-level or assembly-level tallies should work), but it is currently left as undefined behavior if a single simulation cell is able to score to multiple filter mesh cells.
 In the future, the capability to fully support mesh tallies may be added to OpenMC, but for now this restriction needs to be respected.

 ---------------------------
 Fundamental Sources of Bias